 The coat of the Harrier is short, thick, and shiny with very soft ears.
 They are available in a multitude of colors with the more common being tri-color (black, tan, and white) as well as red and white resembling a small English Foxhound.

 Being a short-coated animal they are very easy to groom.
 Brushing should be done twice a week with a rubber burry brush or a hound mitt which is a type of rubber glove that fits over the hand.
-Shedding is usually not a problem as they a moderate shedder and regular brushing will help to keep the loose hairs to a minimum.
+Shedding is usually not a problem as they a moderate shedders and regular brushings will help to keep the loose hairs to a minimum.

-The ears need to be checked for foreign objects and burrs regularly.
+The ears need to be checked on a regular basis for foreign objects and burrs.
 Clean the ears out weekly to prevent ear infections due to a lack of air circulation into the ear canal.
 And if they are allowed to run in fields they should be checked regularly for fleas and ticks.

-The teeth of the Harrier needs to be brushes at least twice a week (three times is preferred) to remove tartar build-up and bacteria.
+The teeth of the Harrier needs to be brushes at least twice a week (three time is preferred) in order to remove tartar build-up and bacteria.
 This will also prevent their breath from becoming sour.

 Nails should be trimmed regularly.
 A very active dog will probably keep them worn down on their own.
 But if you can hear the nails click on a hard surface when the animal walks they will need to be trimmed by you.

 Harriers need to be accustomed to the grooming process.
 Start this when the animal is a young pup.
 If you don't take the time to do this the dog will not stay still for you and it will be a losing battle.